rgmz/kingfisher/README.md

 ```

 **What you’ll see**
-Findings tied to a skip-listed account report Validation: Not Attempted and note that the entry came from the skip list:
+Findings tied to a skip-listed account report `Validation: Not Attempted` and note in the `Response:` that the entry came from the skip list:

 ```bash
 AWS SECRET ACCESS KEY => [KINGFISHER.AWS.2]